Juxtaglomerular apparatus

+The basal lamina is absent between macula densa and juxtaglomerular cells to allow direct contact between these cells.

 Location

 The juxtaglomerular apparatus is part of the kidney nephron, next to the glomerulus.
-It is found between afferent arteriole and the distal convoluted tubule of the same nephron.
+It is found between the afferent arteriole and the thick ascending limb of the loop of Henle (distal straight tubule) of the same nephron.
 This location is critical to its function in regulating renal blood flow and glomerular filtration rate.

 Function

 Juxtaglomerular cells

 Renin is produced by juxtaglomerular cells, also known as granular cells.
 These cells are similar to epithelium and are located in the tunica media of the afferent arterioles as they enter the glomeruli.
 The juxtaglomerular cells secrete renin in response to: